garagehive/garagehive.github.io/docs/garagehive-autodata-checking-vehicle-lubricant-data.md

    ![](media/garagehive-autodata-repair-times9.png)

-4. Then, select the appropriate option depending on the **VIN** of the vehicle.
+4. Then, select the appropriate option for the vehicle.

    ![](media/garagehive-autodata-repair-times10.png)